Part 4 - Part 3

 The Cerebellum, saturated with Neurons, comes fully equipped with it's own Cerebellar Cortex, which is increasingly being associated with Cognition.

-Unlike the Cerebellum, which takes most of it's cues from the external environment, the Basal Ganglia are concerned with internal cues and feedback.
+Unlike the Cerebellum, which takes most of it's cues from the external environment, Basal Ganglia are concerned with internal cues and feedback.

 The physical skills this accord permits are simply breathtaking.